-The Company recorded impairment charges of \$96 million, of which \$80 million related to EEP's Berthold rail facility due to contracts that have not been renewed beyond 2016.
-The remaining \$16 million in impairment charges relate to EEP's non-core Louisiana propylene pipeline asset following finalization of a contract restructuring with the primary customer.
+The Company recorded impairment charges of \$96 million, of which \$80 million related to EEP's Berthold rail facility, included within the Liquids Pipelines segment, due to contracts that have not been renewed beyond 2016.
+The remaining \$16 million in impairment charges relate to EEP's non-core Louisiana propylene pipeline asset, included within the Gas Pipelines and Processing segment, following finalization of a contract restructuring with the primary customer.